mymatt/Technical-Test/TEST2.md

 ### Versioning
 - Fixed tags are used for immutability.
 The tags are the HASH for each commit.
 This is to avoid the scenario of pushing new versions to the same tags
-- In addition, a tag is assigned to the image which indicates the current version of the application.
-It is derived from the metadata.json file using jq.
-Therefore the version key in the metadata.json file is required to be updated for each commit to master
-- The versioning system used is Semantic which follows: Major.Minor.Patch
 - Travis provides an Environment Variable for the hash of each commit: ${TRAVIS_COMMIT}
 - In addition to using the Travis Default Environmental Variables, we can use the following git command to retrieve the hash for the last commit
 ```